• Share this on:

 What is the most interesting channel for you?

 Importing wholesalers source large amounts of cardamom, often from different origins, and break these bulk imports into smaller amounts for the smaller end users, including spice companies and other food industry players.
-Although many exporters from developing countries generally aim to supply European smaller industrial users directly to obtain higher margins, this bulk-breaking function can contribute to an increase in trade volumes and eventually higher profits.

-Exporting directly to spice processors will require high quality consistency and volume availability, usually starting at a few containers per year.
-Spice processors usually focus on whole cardamom, since their core business is to process these spices further and to offer value-added products to the retail and food industry.
+Exporting directly to spice processors will require high-quality consistency and volume availability, usually starting at a few containers per year.
+Spice processors usually focus on whole cardamom since their core business is to process these spices further and to offer value-added products to the retail and food industry.

 Tips: